openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/advanced-operations/zfs-backup-restore.md

 velero plugin add openebs/velero-plugin:2.2.0
 ```

-Install the velero-plugin 2.2.0 or later version which has the support for ZFS-LocalPV.
+Install the velero-plugin 2.2.0 or later version which has the support for Local PV ZFS.
 Once the setup is done, create the backup/restore.

 ## Create Backup